 Prioritized Focus Area #1 Prioritized Focus Area #2 Prioritized Focus Area #3 Essential Action 1.1 5.1 5.3 Desired Annual Outcome Campus instructional leaders have clear, written roles and responsibilities.
 Core leadership tasks and regular meetings are scheduled on weekly calendars.
 Campus instructional leaders review lesson plans frequently for alignment to the standards and the expected level of rigor, and provide teachers with feedback and lesson planning support.
 Teachers use a corrective instruction action planning process to identify trends in student misconceptions, determine the root cause as to why students may not have learned the concept, and create plans for intervention and enrichment.
-Desired 90-day Outcome Campus instructional leaders will evaluate effectivenness of leadership al leaders will evaluate implementation of feedback protocol throug Teachers will use the tools and feedback protocol to develop action Barriers to Address During this Cycle Mindset Barriers: We already know what is expected, so taking the time Behavior Barriers: Director allowing teachers to turn lesson plans in Behavior Barriers: Director allowing less important things interfere District Actions for this Cycle District will provide resources to offer stipends to teacher leaders.
-The district will consider feedback from teachers and will support th The district will continue to provide on-going training and support District Commitment Theory of Action If, the district commits to providing opportunities for ongoing support and coaching of campus leaders and to suppporting directors by protecting their time dedicated for school leadership, then instructional leaders will be developed with clear roles and responsibilites.
-0 If the districts commits to providing effective systems for identifying and supporting struggling learners, then data-driven instruction will improve student success.
-ACTION PLAN
+Desired 90-day Outcome Campus instructional leaders will evaluate effectivenness of leadership al leaders will evaluate implementation of feedback protocol throug Teachers will use the tools and feedback protocol to develop actio Barriers to Address During this Cycle Mindset Barriers: We already know what is expected, so taking the time Behavior Barriers: Director allowing teachers to turn lesson plans in Behavior Barriers: Director allowing less important things interfere District Actions for this Cycle District will provide resources to offer stipends to teacher leaders.
+The district will consider feedback from teachers and will support ti The district will continue to provide on-going training and support District Commitment Theory of Action If, the district commits to providing opportunities for ongoing support and coaching of campus leaders and to supporting directors by protecting their time dedicated for school leadership, then instructional leaders will be developed with clear roles and responsibilities.
+If the district commits to ensuring access to high-quality common formative assessment resources aligned to state standards for all tested areas and PK-2nd grade math and reading, then we will have effective objective-driven, daily lesson plans with formative assessments.
+If the districts commits to providing effective systems for identifying and supporting struggling learners, then data-driven instruction will improve student success.